Friendly family man's 50-year secret: He was fugitive, too

 Investigators believe he was inspired by the 1968 movie “The Thomas Crown Affair,” about a bank executive who got away with $2.6 million and turned the heist into a game.

-The man known as Thomas Randele came into existence the first week of January in 1970, investigators have found in recent weeks.
-That’s when Conrad walked into a Social Security Administration office in Boston, asked for an identification number under his new name and made himself two years older, Elliott said.
+Thomas Randele came into existence in January 1970 when Conrad applied for a Social Security number in Boston, Elliott said.

-At that time, it wasn’t unusual to wait until you were an adult, so his application didn’t raise any red flags.
-With a new identification card, he was able to open a bank account, build credit and create his new life, Elliott said.

-During the 1970s, Randele worked as an assistant golf pro, giving lessons at a country club outside Boston and later becoming its manager.
-He spent a few winters golfing in Florida, according to his obituary.

-Around then he began working in the car business, selling Land Rovers and Volvos at a handful of dealerships until he retired after nearly 40 years.
+Around then, he began working in the car business, selling Land Rovers and Volvos until he retired after nearly 40 years.

-It was a job that put him in front of dozens of strangers every day.

 No one would have guessed that Randele, who was 71 when he died, was someone trying to hide from authorities.